-Our business could be adversely affected if we are unable to successfully negotiate favorable lease terms.
+Our business could be adversely affected if we are unable to continue to lease retail stores in prime locations and successfully negotiate favorable lease terms.

-As of May 31, 2014, we had 51 leased retail stores, which include the capital lease of our Canadian headquarters and Montreal flagship store.
-The leases are generally for a term of ten years, with rent being a fixed minimum base plus, for a majority of the stores, a percentage of the store's sales volume (subject to some adjustments) over a specified threshold.
-A significant number of our Canadian leases (18 of 31 store leases) are up for renewal within the next two years and there is increasing demand and competition for key retail locations especially in Canada.
+As of May 31, 2015, we had 47 leased retail stores, which include the capital lease of our Canadian headquarters and Montreal flagship store.
+The leases are generally in prime retail locations and have lease terms of ten years, with rent being a fixed minimum base plus, for a majority of the stores, a percentage of the store's sales volume (subject to some adjustments) over a specified threshold.
+A significant number of our Canadian leases (16 of 29 store leases) and U.S. leases (5 of 18 store leases) are up for renewal within the next two years and many uncontrollable factors can impact our ability to renew these leases, including but not limited to competition for key locations from other retailers.
 Many of the leases up for renewal will require us to incur capital expenditures to remodel or relocate the stores.
-These capital expenditures are estimated to be approximately \$14 million over the next two years.
+Our capital expenditures related to retail store locations in both Canada and the U.S. are estimated to be approximately \$20 million over the next two years.
+We are working towards obtaining additional external financing as well as considering potential asset restructurings as it is not expected that our operating cash flows and existing arranged financing will be sufficient to cover the capital expenditures needed in fiscal 2016 and fiscal 2017.
+The availability of financing will impact our ability to renew leases or enter into new ones, which can in turn, impact the number of retail locations we operate and the level of sales we generate in the future.

 Historically, we have generally been successful in negotiating leases for lease renewals as our current leases near expiration.
 However, if we are unsuccessful at negotiating favorable renewal terms, locations or if more capital is required to meet landlord requirements for remodeling or relocating retail stores and we are unable to secure the necessary funds to complete these projects, our business, financial condition, and operating results could be adversely affected.
 In addition, we may not be able to locate suitable alternative sites in a timely manner.
 Our sales, earnings and cash flows will decline if we fail to maintain existing store locations, renew leases or relocate to alternative sites, in each case on attractive terms.